If only you shape your own path and build up peace, you shall see no end to mercy.

 Yet none of which do we understand as well as we should.

 Justice is what we deserve, and, for both aspects of justice, Jesus fulfills what we are due.
-He restores the image of God in us, and He absorbs the wrath we deserve, so that we can know and flourish within the justice of God, without fear.
+He restores the image of God in us, and brings us into the knowledge of God which is eternal life; and He absorbed the wrath we deserve, so that we can know and flourish within the justice of God, without fear.

-Mercy is not getting what you deserve.
+If justice is getting what you deserve, mercy is not getting what you deserve.
 If all we ever received from God was mercy, that would be miracle enough to give thanks for all our days.
-If God only released us from judgment, only withdrew the charge He has against us, only stayed His wrath and allowed us to live without fear all our days and forever – that would be sufficient grounds to honor Him forever.
+If God only released us from judgment, only withdrew the charge He has against us, onlystayed His wrath and allowed us to live without fear all our days and forever – that would be sufficient grounds to love, honor, and obey Him forever.

 God is merciful to us, even though we are not as grateful for His mercy as mercy deserves.
 But God doesn’t stop with mercy.
 Grace follows hard on mercy’s heels.
 And grace leads us to know and live in justice, so that the love of God becomes our native environment and fruit.

 Grace is getting what you don’t deserve.
-We don’t deserve the steadfast love and faithfulness of God; His forgiveness and kindness; His long-suffering and gentleness; His bounteous provision; and this world of beauty and wonder where He has placed us.
+We don’t deserve the steadfast love and faithfulness of God; His forgiveness and kindness; His long-suffering and gentleness; His bounteous provision; His power to work in and through us; and this world of beauty and wonder where He has placed us.
 We are surrounded by, immersed in, and fairly ablaze with the grace of God, from the day we enter this life; and we are yet more fully engulfed in grace as we come to faith in Jesus, declaring Him to be our gracious Master and our God.

 Grace is just what we don’t deserve, and Jesus makes sure we get as much of it as we need.

-The more we understand of the justice, mercy, and grace of God, and how God blesses us with these, the better prepared we will be to praise, thank, and obey the Lord as justice, mercy, and grace require.
+The more we understand of the justice, mercy, and grace of God, and how God blesses us with these, the better prepared and more inclined we will be to praise, thank, and obey the Lord as justice, mercy, and grace require.

 Contemplate the justice of God, in all its rich scope and wisdom, as revealed in the Law of God and the person and work of our Lord Jesus Christ.
 Give thanks for the mercy of God, by which we are daily renewed in forgiveness and hope.
 And seek all the grace you need for each day’s journey, and every moment’s opportunity.